rundsk/dsk/docs/01_The Design Definitions Tree/04_Meta Data/Readme.md

 * `tags`: An array of tags to group related aspects together.
 * `version`: A freeform version string.

-You can also add custom meta data, under the key `custom`.
+Starting with DSK version 1.2 (currently in alpha) you can also add custom meta data, under the key `custom`.
 These items will be displayed alongside the general meta data of the aspect.